 2. Add Cleaner Per Instructions

 If you have a mattress with body fluids, food, chemicals, or anything else, you should add a cleaner per instructions to remove these stains.
 Don't use any chemicals or fluids on your mattress that aren't meant for that purpose.
-For example, if you have an old mattress with a spill stain still wet, you should not put regular detergent on it because it can make the stain permanent.
+For example, if you have an old mattress with a spill stain still wet, you can use powdered laundry detergent, not your regular detergent, because it can make the spill stain permanent.

 3. Blot to remove soiled liquid